 Stock options granted might include performance conditions related to the achievement of specified performance targets or a milestone and might pertain either to the performance of the Company as a whole or to some part of the enterprise, such as a subsidiary.
 The measurement of compensation costs for a stock-based award with a performance condition that will determine the number of options or shares to which all employees receiving the award will be entitled, is based on the best estimate of the outcome of the performance condition.
-The Company estimates forfeitures awards by individual employees and recognizes them as they occur.
 Management assesses all the factors and uses its judgment to calculate these estimates.

-c) Fair value of derivative
+iii) Fair value of derivative